 How Much Is the Average Car Insurance for College Students?

-Based on quotes we obtained from eight of the biggest car insurance companies, college students with no prior accidents can expect to pay an average of $1,725 for a six-month car insurance policy.
+Based on quotes we obtained from seven of the biggest car insurance companies, college students with no prior accidents can expect to pay an average of $1,725 for a six-month car insurance policy.
 The table below shows the quotes we received from each company, which include the required state minimum liability limits plus collision and comprehensive coverages (each with a $1,000 deductible).
 See the Methodology section further down for more information on our driver profile.

 |Auto Insurance Company||Average 6-Month Premium for a College Student|